ltw-webdev-6/team-allocation/README.md

 ---
-summary: 'Self-organize into teams of three making sure to have leads for each primary segment.'
+summary: 'Everybody will be randomly allocated into groups of three and leads for each primary segment will be determined.'
 time: '10 minutes'
 deliverables: '1 team roster'
 ---

-# Choosing teams
+# Team allocation

 ## Overview

-Self-organize into teams of 3 people.
-Each person on the team will be the lead of a specific segment of the project with a project manager guiding the whole project.
+Teams will be randomly allocated into groups of 3 people.
+Each person on the team will be the lead of a specific segment of the project, with a project manager guiding the whole project.

-*Even though certain people are leads for segments every person must contribute to everything.*
+*Even though certain people are leads for segments, every person must contribute to everything.*

-Find team members in class who are strong in each different lead position.
-As a class you should distribute yourselves to make the best teams possible.

-When you’ve found your team, come up with an awesome team name!
+When you’ve found all your teammates, together come up with an awesome team name!

 ---

 ## Members

-Please get into teams of 3, assigning each person one of these roles:
+Determine, based on your random group, which team member is strongest in each different lead position, and assign them a role:

 - Project Manager
 - UX Lead
 - Dev Lead

-### If you must have 4 members

-*4-member teams must first get approval from the teacher.*

-- Project Manager
-- UX Lead
-- Visual Design Lead
-- Dev Lead

-### If you must have 2 members

-*2-member teams must first get approval from the teacher.*

-- UX Lead (PM for first half)
-- Dev Lead (PM for second half)

 ---

 ## Team name

 As a group, come up with an awesome team name that you can use on GitHub.
-In the next lesson we’ll be setting up the GitHub repository and organization—so you’ll need an team name.
+In the next lesson we’ll be setting up the GitHub repository and organization—so you’ll need a team name.

 The organization can also be customized with a logo—so it might be fun to make a fast logo for your team too.